microsoft/rest-api-fuzz-testing/docs/how-to-deploy.md

 ## Step 3: Choose Configuration Options

 To deploy RAFT, you will need to settle on a few configuration options in advance.
-Note that only four of these are required.

 | Option | Required? | Description |
 |--------|-------------|--------|